 In 2015 the ACT Government released a strategy for active travel.
-The document is called Building an Integrated Transport Network: Active Travel but also often referred to in short as the Active Travel Framework.
+The document is called Building an Integrated Transport Network: Active Travel but everybody calls it the Active Travel Framework.

 The ACT Government’s thinking on the future development of the ACT transport network.
 The concept of active travel is incorporated in the health, urban planning and environment strategies and now the wellbeing budget too.
 “Active travel” is an abstract concept and leads to confusion.
 “Active travel” also quite broad in scope and this continues to create difficulties.

 Building an Integrated Transport Network: Active Travel has its origins in Transport for Canberra (ACT Government, 2012).

 Walking is active travel.
 So walking to the bus stop makes public transport active travel.
 Pretty much anything can be active travel that does not involve driving door to door, as we often do.

 Active travel is many things:

 Transport for Canberra adopted the term ‘active travel’, which refers to human powered mobility – such as walking, cycling or riding (see definition below).
 The focus of this framework is on the use of active travel to access jobs, education, services and social opportunities, as well as for recreational purposes.
 A public transport journey (by bus, train or light rail) is generally accompanied by a walk, cycle or ride to and from the transport stop.”Building an Integrated Transport Network: Active Travel (ACT Government, May 2015), page 5

 But for the major it is just three things: walking, cycling and riding.
 Riding can also mean many things.